 …And Other Failed Theories

 The first of these theories was at one time widely popular among younger fans during the 3-year summer.
 It was completely exploded by OotP and Rowling’s World Book Day interview in March 2004.
-I refer to the “Seventh Son” theory, much beloved by certain friends of Ron Weasley.
+I refer to the “Seventh Son” theory, much beloved by the friends of Ron Weasley.

 Ladies, and gentlemen, a moment of silence if you will, JK Rowling clearly never intended to go there.